Tenaka/Active-Directory-Automated-Deployment-and-Delegation/README.md

-# AD-Delegation-POC
+# AD-DCPromo_OUDelegation

-This is Proof of Concept and unlikely to work as expected......
+This is for rapidly deploying Active Directory and a full OU delegation model based on input from JSON.

 Overview.
     Deploy multiple Domain Controllers and a new Forest from the JSON file input